trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ### Creating a ROS Service

-Create a srv folder in your package folder, you created a new package call bio_data_package in the example above, inside this newly created “srv” folder, create a srv file called full_name.srv.
+Create a srv folder in your package folder.
+You created a new package call bio_data_package in the example above.
+Inside this newly created “srv” folder, create a srv file called full_name.srv.
 A srv file is used to describe a service, srv files are stored in the “srv” folder.

 ```bash
 mkdir catkin_ws/src/bio_data_package/srv